 1897 Wellington, Marlborough, Nelson, Raglan

-Note, in the mid-Victorian era the turnpike road (now the A21) was along Shooter’s Common was lined with suburban villas, “occupied by tea dealers, cotton traders and members of the stock exchange” according to Matthew Greenhalgh’s thesis.
+Note, in the mid-Victorian era the turnpike road (now the A21) was along Shooter’s Common was lined (only on the NE side facing the common) with suburban villas, “occupied by tea dealers, cotton traders and members of the stock exchange” according to Matthew Greenhalgh’s thesis.